Posted: March 13, 2018 by: AG_Creative86

 “‘Opportunity?’
 Prince Edward raised an eyebrow.
 ‘How is being opportunistic a heroic quality?’

 “‘An opportunistic hero is one that’s wise enough to choose a path to success when it becomes available to them.
-When opportunities arise, a hero must decide which of these paths will better benefit him, her, or the like-minded.
+When opportunities arise, a hero must decide which of these paths will better benefit him.
 The power of choice is perhaps the greatest power that any of us can behold,’ the Raven explained.”

-Tia’s ears perked up through her dirty brown hair as she followed Father’s every word.
+Tia’s ears perked up through her dirty brown hair.
+She scooted closer to the edge of the bed and Father’s voice.

-“Prince Edward found himself drawn to the Chalice of Opportunity, believing that the Raven hinted that it could contain the key to the Maiden of Eden’s tower.
+“Prince Edward found himself drawn to the Chalice of Opportunity, believing that the Raven hinted that it could contain the key to Maiden Eden’s chambers.
 He approached it gallantly, free of any hesitation or concern.
 The Raven remained perched on the center pillar, its expression unchanged as the prince made his choice.
-Prince Edward grasped the Chalice of Opportunity in his mighty hand and toasted ‘to the Maiden of Eden and all of her beauty’ before feeling the cold liquid contents on his lips.
+Prince Edward grasped the Chalice of Opportunity in his mighty hand and toasted ‘to Maiden Eden and all of her beauty’ before feeling the cold liquid contents on his lips.
 He slurped the liquid down quickly and waited for the key to land on his tongue.

-Aaric looked up from his figurines, ignoring them for the first time all day.
+Aaric looked up from his figurines for the first time all evening.

 “‘These chalices don’t selflessness, courage, and opportunity.
 They also represent vanity, hubris, and stupidity.’